SethSterling22/n8n-tapis-auth/README.md

 - Users can log in using their **TAPIS username and password** (not email/password)
 - The system authenticates against the TAPIS API
 - User records are automatically created/updated from TAPIS user information
-- The TAPIS JWT token is stored and used for session management

 **Login Flow:**
 1. User enters username and password in the login form